mzabani/codd/docs/DATABASE-EQUALITY.md

 ## What does codd checksum?

- For a more thorough - but a bit drafty and _not necessarily up to date_ - description of what is checksummed, see [SCHEMA-MAPPINGS.md](SCHEMA-MAPPINGS.md).
  What follows is an incomplete list of what currently is checksummed, **but be aware** there may be caveats:

 - Tables, columns, CHECK constraints, FKs, indexes, and other constraints
 - Indexes